JayDHulster/whisperX-offline/README.md

 1. I have provided a command file as an example input of mine
 2. I used py -m venv wxs_env to setup the project, which may not be the recommended way to set it up (see uvx above for developer install)
 3. In order to add gpu support, I used the following pip install command after pip installing the project:
+4. 2 scripts that run independently, `download_all_align_models.py` to pre-download the alignment models, and `add_timestamp.py`for further internal use

 ```bash
 pip install -e .